Project-KONDA/data-value-clustering/README.md

 This tool is a proof-of-concept implementation of a bottom-up approach to detecting quality problems in data models that manifest in heterogeneous data values.
+The approach is presented in the research paper provided at ```Paper\Detecting_quality_problems_in_data_models_by_clustering_heterogeneous_data_values-extended_version.pdf```.
-It supports an explorative analysis of the existing data and can be configured by domain experts according to their domain knowledge.
+The approach supports an explorative analysis of the existing data and can be configured by domain experts according to their domain knowledge.
 All values of a selected data field are clustered by syntactic similarity.
 Thereby an overview of the data values' diversity in syntax is provided.
 It shall help domain experts to understand how the data model is used in practice and to derive potential quality problems of the data model.